 Students seeking to be admitted to the New York bar will need to submit Form Affirmation as to Applicant’s Law-related Employment and/or Solo Practice (“Law-Related Employment Affirmation”).

 The Application for Admission requires an applicant to list every type of employment the applicant has had (since the applicant reached the age of 21, or in the last 10 years, whichever period is shorter) and submit affirmations for every law-related position.
 The Application for Admission’s definition of “employment” includes employment with or without monetary compensation, law-related work-study employment, and law-related employment for academic credit only, including participation in law school clinics and externships, and work as a research assistant.
-For this reason, students are required to submit Law-Related Employment Affidavits for any Student Practice Organization (SPO) or Clinic that they participated in at HLS.
+For this reason, students are required to submit Law-Related Employment Affirmations for any Student Practice Organization (SPO) or Clinic that they participated in at HLS.

-The Law-Related Employment Affirmation is completed and notarized by the person signing on behalf of the Clinic or SPO – not the student.
+The Law-Related Employment Affirmation is completed by the person signing on behalf of the Clinic or SPO – not the student.
 Upon completion, the students should receive the original Affirmation and submit it with the Application for Admission.

 For official information please visit the New York Pro Bono Bar Admission Requirement.